Sant Cugat del Vallès (Barcelona, Catalonia)

 Snap4Arduino is a Snap! implementation, adding a web server and a management of Arduino boards features, that allow you to address all kinds of Computer Science projects and so, a perfect tool to teach CS and all its branches: algorithms and programming, robotics and electronics, IoT, bigdata, simulations…

-This Faber stage is a great opportunity for very interesting and useful work and also a meeting of Snap4Arduino and Microblocks teams, so their worksheet is extensive.
+This Faber stage is again (it is the second edition) a great opportunity for very interesting and useful work and also a meeting of Snap4Arduino, Snap! and Microblocks teams, so their worksheet is extensive.
 Our main goals are: